PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Generating Large Sets of Unordered Views

 \section{Generating Large Sets of Unordered Views}

 In general, views within a set do not necessarily have a single natural ordering or any at all.
 In cases where the ordering may be completely arbitrary, a heuristic based on the proximity of camera poses can be used to order the views for sampling.
 Next, we describe one such simple heuristic.
+This is an interesting design space for future work.

 Given a set of $N$ camera poses, we iteratively grow a set of keyframes, $\Omega$, as a small subset of all the frames.
 Starting with the pose of the given view, $k_1$, we choose the next keyframe in $\Omega$ as a view that is not already a keyframe, and is furthest from any of the existing keyframes: